 How to Guard Your Home from Carbon Monoxide

 There’s no reason to gamble with carbon monoxide poisoning.

-Here are three ways you can take to keep your house safe:
+Here are three ways you can do to keep your house safe:

-- Every home with at least one gas appliance, adjoined garage or fireplace needs to have a carbon monoxide system.
-You need to have an alarm on each level of your house, including the basement and garage.
+- Every home with at least one gas appliance, adjoined garage or fireplace requires a carbon monoxide system.
+You should have a detector on all levels of your residence, including the basement and garage.
 You also should have one installed inside or outside of each bedroom.
 Don’t have a carbon monoxide alarm in your residence?

-Call Parker Pearce Service Experts Heating & Air Conditioning at 301-476-4577 to get one.
-Ask our pros about our reasonable Wi-Fi carbon monoxide alarms.
+Call Parker Pearce Service Experts at 301-476-4577 to purchase one.
+Ask our technicians about our reasonable Wi-Fi carbon monoxide systems.

-- If you currently own a carbon monoxide system, regularly test or put in new batteries.
-You should check batteries every three months, and get a new alarm every three to five years.
+- If you presently own a carbon monoxide alarm, frequently test or replace the batteries.
+You should look at batteries every three months, and replace the alarm every three to five years.

-- If your carbon monoxide alarm alerts you to danger, exit your house immediately and phone 911.
+- If your carbon monoxide alarm sounds, get out of your house immediately and phone 911.

-Protect Your Loved Ones with Assistance from Parker Pearce Service Experts Heating & Air Conditioning
+Keep Your Family Safe with Assistance from Parker Pearce Service Experts

-Carbon monoxide doesn’t have to be scary, and with the recommended actions your home can be guarded from the dangerous gas.
-Take the precautions and call Parker Pearce Service Experts Heating & Air Conditioning at 301-476-4577 to learn more.
+Carbon monoxide doesn’t have to be scary, and with the recommended actions your loved ones can be protected from the toxic gas.
+Take the precautions and call Service Experts at 301-476-4577 to learn more.